DudeInTheWood/5810450547/README.md

 # README #

-this is Project for kanticha yingphaibul (5810450547) with Beach theme
+this is Project for kanticha yingphaibul (5810450547) with beach theme

 ### What is this repository for? ###